manfredsteyer/temp-blog/index.md

 ]
 ```

 The exact name of these function will be defined soon.
-While naming is hard in general, this is also a critical topic because it's vital to establish a naming pattern for such methods.
+While naming is hard in general, this is also critical because it's vital to establish a naming pattern for such methods.
 Similar to ``forRoot``, ``forChild``, or ``forFeature``, Angular developers should know for which function to look out when adding a new library.

 ## Lazy Loading with Standalone Components

-In the past, a lazy route pointed to an NgModule with child routes.
+In the past, a lazy route pointed to an ``NgModule`` with child routes.
 As there are no ``NgModules`` anymore, ``loadChildren`` can now directly point to a lazy routing configuration:

 ```typescript
 // app.routes.ts